Leo Minor: Deep-sky objects

 In terms of deep-sky objects, Leo Minor contains many galaxies viewable in amateur telescopes.
 Located 3 degrees southeast of 38 Leonis Minoris, NGC 3432 is seen nearly edge on.
 It is of apparent magnitude 11.7 and measures 6.8 by 1.4 arcminutes.
 Located 42 million light-years away, it is moving away from the Solar System at a rate of 616 km per second.
 In 2000, a star within the galaxy brightened to magnitude 17.4, and has since been determined to be a luminous blue variable and supernova impostor.
 It has tidal filaments and intense star formation, so it was listed in Halton Arp's Atlas of Peculiar Galaxies.
 NGC 3003, a SBbc barred spiral galaxy with an apparent magnitude of 12.3 and an angular size of 5.8 arcminutes, is seen almost edge-on.
 NGC 3344, 25 million light-years distant, is face-on towards Earth.
 Measuring 7.1 by 6.5 arcminutes in size, it has an apparent magnitude of 10.45.
 NGC 3504 is a starburst barred spiral galaxy of apparent magnitude 11.67 and measuring 2.1 by 2.7 arcminutes.
 It has hosted supernovae in 1998 and 2001.
 It and the spiral galaxy NGC 3486 are also almost face-on towards Earth; the latter is of magnitude 11.05 and measures 7.1 by 5.2 arcminutes.
 NGC 2859 is an SB0-type lenticular galaxy.

 At least two pairs of interacting galaxies have been observed.
 Arp 107 is a pair of galaxies in the process of merging, located 450 million light-years away.
 NGC 3395 and NGC 3396 are a spiral and irregular barred spiral galaxy, respectively, that are interacting, located 1.33 degrees southwest of 46 Leonis Minoris.

 The unique deep-sky object known as Hanny's Voorwerp was discovered in Leo Minor in 2007 by Dutch school teacher Hanny van Arkel while participating as a volunteer in the Galaxy Zoo project.
 Lying near the 650-million-light-year-distant spiral galaxy IC 2497, it is around the same size as the Milky Way.
 It contains a 16,000-light-year-wide hole.
 The voorwerp is thought to be the visual light echo of a quasar now gone inactive, possibly as recently as 200,000 years ago.

 Meteor shower

 Discovered by Dick McCloskey and Annette Posen of the Harvard Meteor Program in 1959, the Leonis Minorid meteor shower peaks between 18 and 29 October.
 The shower's parent body is the long period comet C/1739 K1 (Zanotti).
 It is a minor shower, and can only be seen from the Northern Hemisphere.

+In popular culture

+The fact that Leo Minor was not a named constellation until 1687 provided proof that an alleged play by Euripides was in fact a forgery, in the Inspector Lewis episode "The Lions of Nemea".